 As I walked up Michigan Avenue, the wind chill must have been in negative numbers It was 11°F and the wind coming off the lake only served to remind me why this was called the windy city.
 Despite being padded up for the day, the wind tore through my trousers making me wonder if the blood meandering through my veins might not freeze.
 It certainly wasn’t coursing anywhere.
 Memo to me: bring thicker trousers next time.

 I’ve been coming to Chicago on and off for the last 20 years, and winter is a good time to be there.
-Yes it can be unbelievably cold but it has big benefits too.
+Yes, it can be unbelievably cold but it has big benefits too.
 Fewer visitors for one thing.
 Hotels at a three or four star level at under $100 a night for another.
-At one of my favourite ones, the historic Palmer House Hilton, a night cost $110.
-At five star hotels the cost was under $175 a night – much too much for a miser like me to stay, but a steal compared to their normal prices.
-And in January and February, the air fares are at their lowest because everyone knows you don’t holiday in winter in Chicago.
+At one of my favorite ones, the historic Palmer House Hilton, a night cost $110.
+At five star hotels, the cost was under $175 a night – much too much for a miser like me to stay, but a steal compared to their normal prices.
+And in January and February, the airfares are at their lowest because everyone knows you don’t holiday in winter in Chicago.

 Chicagoans are politer than you’ll find in many US cities.
-One man gave me his three day subway pass because he had finished with it and it still had two days to run.
-After I had travelled around, I returned the favour and passed it another traveller to use.
+One man gave me his three-day subway pass because he had finished with it and it still had two days to run.
+After I had traveled around, I returned the favor and passed it another traveler to use.
 It isn’t legal, but it wasn’t the first time that someone had been kind enough to pass me a railcard.
 That’s Chicago for you.
 And another thing: locals don’t lean on their car horns as much either, so your ears aren’t ruptured by continuously impatient noise like in other cities I could mention.

-So even on a freezing day I wandered into the Art Institute and worshipped at the impressionistic art collection and the Marc Chagall coloured glass windows created in time for America’s bicentennial.
+So even on a freezing day I wandered into the Art Institute and worshipped at the impressionistic art collection and the Marc Chagall colored glass windows created in time for America’s bicentennial.
 I went into the old Marshall Field’s Building (now a Macy’s) and gazed at the architecture inside whilst stopping below for a hot drink, one of many I had that day.
 I walked up to the John Hancock building and took the lift to the viewing floor to look at the skyline.
-From it you can see the second tallest building in the world, the Trump International Hotel – a monument to the developer’s ebulliance and his desire to outshine other city architectual gems.
-Incidentally the Willis Tower (used to be known as the Sears Tower) is another building that you can go to the top of to soak up Chicagoan views.
+From it, you can see the second tallest building in the world, the Trump International Hotel – a monument to the developer’s ebullience and his desire to outshine other city architectural gems.
+Incidentally, the Willis Tower (used to be known as the Sears Tower) is another building that you can go to the top of to soak up Chicagoan views.